Veterinary Dentistry & Dental Surgery

 Veterinary Dentistry: Anesthesia & Your Pet's Oral Health

 Cats and dogs do not understand what is going on during dental procedures, and will often react to dental procedures by struggling or biting.

-Similar to the anesthesia provided to nervous or anxious patients by dentists, our Tucson vets provide anesthesia to all of our patients before performing dental procedures.
-This puts less stress on the animals and allows us to x-ray their mouth as needed.
+Similar to the anesthesia provided to the nervous or anxious patients by dentists, our Tucson vets provide anesthesia to all of our patients before performing dental procedures.
+This puts less stress on the animals and allows us to examine their mouth as needed.

 New Patients Welcome